Russian Spy Boss Says United States Now ‘Cooperating’ On Cyber Security, Despite Russian Hack Of 2016 Election

-During the 2016 presidential election campaign, according to special counsel Robert Mueller, Russian intelligence services conducted an extensive “cyber intrusion” into Democratic National Committee computer servers, as well as Hillary Clinton campaign servers.
-Mueller’s report, posted online via The New York Times, stated that the hacking attacks were part of Russia’s “sweeping and systematic” attack on the 2016 election, to help the candidacy of Donald Trump and damage Clinton.
+During the 2016 presidential election campaign, according to special counsel Robert Mueller, Russian intelligence services conducted an extensive “cyber intrusion” into Democratic National Committee computer servers, as well as Hillary Clinton’s campaign servers.
+Mueller’s report — posted online via The New York Times — stated that the hacking attacks were part of Russia’s “sweeping and systematic” attack on the 2016 election, to help the candidacy of Donald Trump and damage Clinton’s.

-Now, three years after the massive Russian cyber attack on the United States election — an attack that continues and is now aimed at tampering with the 2020 presidential election, according to a Senate Intelligence Committee report, covered by The Inquisitr — one of Russia’s top spymasters says that Russia and the United States are now working together on “cyber security.”
+Now, three years after the massive Russian cyberattack on the United States election — an attack that continues and is now aimed at tampering with the 2020 presidential election, according to a Senate Intelligence Committee report — one of Russia’s top spymasters says that Russia and the United States are now working together on cybersecurity.

-“There are many issues we are discussing with the Americans, particularly in the domain of ensuring information security, cyber security,” Alexander Bortnikov, the chief of Russia’s Federal Security Service (FSB) told the Russian news agency Tass, in a report published on Thursday.
+“There are many issues we are discussing with the Americans, particularly in the domain of ensuring information security, cyber security,” Alexander Bortnikov, the chief of Russia’s Federal Security Service (FSB) told the Russian news agency TASS, in a report published on Thursday.

-Bortnikov said that the cyber security issues between Russia and the U.S. were now being “hashed over,” and “we are restoring these ties” between the two countries, as quoted by the Tass report.
+Bortnikov said that the cybersecurity issues between Russia and the U.S. were now being “hashed over” and “we are restoring these ties” between the two countries, as quoted by the TASS report.

 A surprise announcement from the Russian news service, TASS: According to the FSB in Russia, the US government has now agreed to carrying out joint cyber operations with Russian intelligence.